C3BI-pasteur-fr/unix-training/unix-II/source/Searching_And_Filtering.rst

   gathered from abcd_sequences.gb.

-* from the same blast output than previous exercise, display all sequences id that match with the query.
+* from the same blast output than previous exercise, display all sequence ids that match with the query.

 usefull commands
 ================